passaH2O/dorado/docs/source/apiref/index.rst

 API Reference
 =============

-Below are links to the API reference for each component of the `particlerouting` software.
+Below are links to the API reference for each component of the `dorado` software.

 .. toctree::
    :maxdepth: 2